yagnikpt/kairos/README.md

 **Kairos** is a CLI productivity tool designed to help you focus on what matters.
 It breaks down your goals into actionable milestones and tasks using AI, keeping you in the flow with a distraction-free TUI.

+**NOTE**: This project is vibe coded and built mainly for my personal use.

 ## Features

 - **AI-Powered Planning**: Automatically breaks down goals into high-level milestones and subtasks.